gbif/ipt/dataHostingCentres.md

 ## Spain

 [GBIF Spain](http://www.gbif.es/) provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [GBIF Spain IPT](http://www.gbif.es/ipt/).
 Please contact <info@gbif.es> for assistance.

+The [GBIF Spain IPT](https://biosharing.org/biodbcore-000854) is recognized as a repository in BioSharing.org, which is working with an increasing number of journals to ensure data underlying scientific publications gets deposited in a standardized manner.
+This is part of the growing movement for reproducible research.

 ## Sweden